M-Hrushikesh/CA/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I’m Hrushikesh , a small-town boy from Khammam, India, with a big passion for finance, business transformation, and problem-solving.
-As a Chartered Accountant (equivalent to CPA) and a Master’s in Finance candidate at Brandeis University, I’ve learned that finance isn’t just about numbers—it’s about creating real impact.
+As a Chartered Accountant (equivalent to CPA) and graduated with  Master’s in Finance candidate from  Brandeis University, I’ve learned that finance isn’t just about numbers—it’s about creating real impact.

 At Deloitte, I gained hands-on experience in financial audits, regulatory compliance, and due diligence, working on 10-K and 10-Q filings, internal controls, and risk assessments.
 Later, as a Consultant at PKF BBA, I helped businesses optimize financial reporting, strengthen internal controls, and streamline accounting processes to drive efficiency and accuracy.